Daniel Parker (Baptist): Religious leadership

-Parker's seedline doctrine identified the serpent as the father of Cain and the originator of the wicked impure seedline.
-Parkers initially developed and promoted the Serpent seedline doctrine as a key argument in his opposition to foreign Christian missionary activity.
-Parker believed that the non-white races who were the targets of foreign missions were people who were descended from the wicked seed of the serpent.
-He stated that since "God would save His own children, and since the children of Satan were predestined to eternal punishment, any kind of mission plan would seem ridiculous."
-Parker was labeled a heretic for teaching the doctrine by Mainstream Baptists.
+Parker's two-seeds doctrine identified the serpent as the father of Cain and the originator of a wicked impure seedline.
+That this was unrelated to race theory can be seen in the fact that the Pilgrim Church contained both whites and blacks in the membership.
+Parker may have incorporated the Serpent seedline doctrine into his opposition to foreign Christian missionary activity, but “an examination of Parker’s writings reveals, contrary to the traditional view, that Parker was not opposed to missions.
+Rather, he was opposed to any mission plan which was not under the government and direction of the churches, an example of which was the societal mission plan of the Triennial Convention.
+Parker’s opposition was against this plan of the Triennial Convention and not against missions proper.”
+Parker was labeled a heretic by the main body of Baptists for his teaching the two-seeds doctrine.
 The influences on Parker's beliefs are unknown, so he may have arrived at his version of the Serpent seedline doctrine independently.
 Parker's teachings coincided with the promotion of the earliest form of Polygenism in the United States by the Kentuckian Charles Caldwell, who believed non-white races could not have descended from Adam.
 Although it was not widely accepted, Parker's teaching became well known among Calvinistic Baptists in Kentucky.
 "Two-Seed Predestinarian Baptists always remained a small group.
 The U.S. religious census of 1906 recorded 781 members.
 In 1938 there were 98 members."

 Parker's views on the "two seeds" were spread rapidly and became infamous among the Primitive Baptist churches.
 Many members of the "anti-missions" movement accepted his doctrine, though it never achieved anything near majority status.
 In 1834, he and many of his followers left the United States and migrated to the Texas frontier.
 Texas was still part of Mexico and the government would allow no organization of Protestant churches in the region.
 Parker determined to organize a church before he arrived in Texas.
 The Pilgrim Predestinarian Regular Baptist Church was constituted July 26, 1833, in Illinois.
 It still exists today, near Elkhart, Texas, though as "Primitive" rather than "Two-Seed."
 Daniel Parker's name is almost synonymous with "anti-missions", but he was one of the important frontier preachers in Texas, leading in the organization of about nine churches in the eastern part of the state.